 But the personalized offer trick does not only apply to physical stores.

 Facebook advertising can help all kinds of businesses get a prospect to move through their marketing funnel at a faster pace.

 By delivering highly relevant Facebook ads to people in every stage of the marketing funnel:

-- Strangers – People who have never heard of your product or service before
+- Strangers: Not aware of your product or service

-- Prospects – People that have heard of you and they’re getting interested in your products and services
+- Prospects: People that have heard of you and might be interested in your offer

-- Leads – People that are highly interested in your offer and would like to give your product or service a try
+- Leads: Highly interested in your offer and learning more or testing out your product or service

-- Promoters – Your product or service users who can’t imagine their life without you and want to share their fascination with the surrounding world
+- Promoters: Users who can’t imagine their life without you and want to share their appreciation with the surrounding world

 Up next, we’re going to take a look at some amazingly smart Facebook marketing tactics used to nudge people from one conversion step to the next.